We Rescued Two Baby Kestrels

 She climbed down and found it.
 The bird was very cold and dehydrated.

-Fearing the hamburger was too fatty, I went to the freezer found a small piece of liver, and warmed it in warm water.
+Fearing the hamburger was too fatty, I went to the freezer, found a small piece of liver, and warmed it in warm water to make it easier to digest.

 The bird gobbled it down.
-We turned on a light for brooding baby chickens to keep the bird warm and went to bed.
+Knowing baby kestrels need warmth, we turned on a brooding light similar to what we use for baby chickens to keep it warm and went to bed.

 Noting the long wings and hooked bill, I did an internet search and decided that we had either a baby owl or a kestrel.